-The Arizona Parks and Recreation Association (APRA) recognizes the need for parks and recreation agencies to comply with the complex Americans with Disabilities Act (ADA).
-The ADA prohibits APRA members and their agencies from discrimination on the basis of disability.
+APRA recognizes the need for parks and recreation agencies to comply with the complex Americans with Disabilities Act (ADA).
 To assist members in meeting the ADA mandate, APRA will conduct two workshops to address key accessibility and inclusion requirements.
+Space is still available!

 Section 35.151 of the ADA title II regulation requires state and local governments to adhere to the federal 2010 Standards for Accessible Design.
 The Standards impose specific requirements for amusement parks, shooting ranges, sports fields and courts, golf courses, playgrounds, swimming pools, miniature golf, fitness facilities, and more.
 The nearly finished Outdoor Developed Areas provides guidance regarding trails, beaches, campsites, picnic areas, and other outdoor assets found at APRA member sites.
 This two hour workshop will address new design and construction, as well as the treatment of existing facilities.
 We’ll also explore pools, playgrounds, and sports fields in more detail.
 Approved for .2 CEU's